 If you’re looking at areas in Louisiana with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

-Harahan made a strong showing to take in the overall number one spot for 2018.
+Harahan made a strong showing to take in the overall number one spot for the best place to live in Louisiana for 2019.

 Best Towns To Live In Louisiana